Gradient Descent: The Ultimate Optimizer: Implementing hyperoptimizers

-As suggested in previous work~\cite{Maclaurin:2015:GHO:3045118.3045343}, it should be possible to apply gradient-based methods for tuning hyperparameters of common variations on SGD such as AdaGrad \cite{AdaGrad}, AdaDelta \cite{AdaDelta}, or Adam \cite{Adam}.
-The above implementation of HyperSGD generalizes quite easily to these optimizers.
-In this section we demonstrate the HyperAdam optimizer, which mostly follows by analogy to HyperSGD.
-Unlike previous work, which could only optimize Adam's learning rate~\cite{DBLP:journals/corr/BaydinCRSW17}, we are able to optimize all four hyperparameters of Adam automatically.
-Our evaluation in Section~\ref{HyperOptimizeAdamEval} demonstrates that this indeed useful to do.
+As suggested by~\citet{Maclaurin:2015:GHO:3045118.3045343}, it should be possible to apply gradient-based methods to tune hyperparameters of common variations on SGD such as AdaGrad \citep{AdaGrad}, AdaDelta \citep{AdaDelta}, or Adam \citep{Adam}.
+The above implementation of HyperSGD generalizes quite easily to these optimizers --- we simply replace the last line with the new update rule.